TeamDev-IP/JxBrowser-Gallery/compose/pomodoro/README.md

 the used models.

 During the build, `webgl` component is assembled and put into the resources folder of Compose application.
-In runtime, JxBrowser loads the assembled JS files from the app's resources.
+In runtime, JxBrowser loads the assembled JS file from the app's resources.

 ## Requirements